Chaplain James E. Mitchell, Jr.

 “I’ve seen people’s lives changed.
 I’ve seen people who were hardened criminals change their lives in a worship service.
 Great blessings of hope…I see the hope that is inside the prison.
 Where there is life there is hope.
 I’m sure there will come a time when the Lord is through with me – but not yet.”
 Chaplain Mitchell recounts the story of a lifer who came in demonstrating his reputation for spewing hatred but he was saved in the prison and how is the chaplain’s best spokesman.
 In fact, “He runs the church – WILD!”
 And wonderful.

 God changes people’s lives.

-When not at one of the prisons, Chaplain Mitchell pastors a church named The Cave which has flourished under his care for 10 years.
+When not at one of the prisons, Chaplain Mitchell pastors a church named The Cave which has flourished under his care for more than 10 years.
 “We see people go in discouraged and come out a mighty army of God.
 We seek people who are discontent and discouraged, locked up in their minds – a kind of second prison – locked up in their thinking and in their heart.
 We’ve seen over 400 saved!
 It’s awesome!
 It really keeps me going.
 The Cave has no paid staff.
 Everything that comes in goes straight back to the community.
 My family works with me.
 We’ve all seen God really change people’s lives. “

 When not working, Chaplain Mitchell shares his love with his wife and twin daughters who are graduates of UVA – Wise, where his wife works.
 When not busy, his favorite pastime is to watch his son play sports – and will play football for VA Tech in the fall of 2018.
 Chaplain Mitchell loves his family, Jesus Christ and watching God transform even the most hardened and desperate of hearts.
 He knows God can do it.
 He’s had a front row seat for 19+ years.